xta0/xta0.me/_posts/2022-03-22-OnDevice-ML-Quantization.md

     - When symmetric mode, if the float range is biased towards one side, this will result in a quantized range where a part of the range is dedicated to values that we'll never see. (e.g., ReLU where the output is positive).
 - **Simplicity**: Symmetric mode is much simpler compared to asymmetric mode.
 - **Memory**: We don’t store the zero-point for symmetric quantization.

+In practice, when quantizing to 8 bits, we often use symmetric quantization.
+However, when quantizing to fewer bits (e.g., 4 bits, 2 bits), we prefer to use asymmetric quantization.